sandwichdoge/catchOS/doc/Datastructures.md

 Datastructures used by the kernel.

 ### 6.1 Spinlocks
 We can do as below.
 This code is safe for global use.
+Interrupts are automatically turned off/on inside lock function.
 ```
 spinlock_init(&lock);
 ...